alf248/user-service/README.md

 This Node.js service deals with users for the gotrade app

 ## Features
-- GraphQL
-- Apollo
+- GraphQL with Apollo
 - Firebase Authentication

-### Todo
-- Add MongoDB to replace mock data
+- MongoDB